michael-fa/thug/README.md

 RunMeNow
 --------
-It appears that there's a command line scripting qb gernally loaded by actv. dev Mike (the lead dev I think).
+It appears that there's a command line scripting qb gernally loaded by actv. dev Mike.
 He uses this for debugging purposes.